 How to find cheap motorcycle insurance coverage

-Compare three to five quotes before committing to a policy is the best way to make sure you’re found the best motorcycle insurance rate for your circumstances.
+Comparing three to five quotes before committing to a policy is the best way to make sure you’ve found the best motorcycle insurance rate for your circumstances.

 Here are a few other ways to get the best deal on your motorcycle insurance premium:

-Skip additional coverage: Depending on the age and value of your bike, you may not need to add collision or comprehensive insurance to your motorcycle’s policy.
-Most motorists will
+- Skip additional coverage: Depending on the age and value of your bike, you may not need to add collision or comprehensive insurance to your motorcycle’s policy.
+Most motorists will drop full coverage if the combined cost of the premium and deductible outweigh the value of their bike.

 For example: If you live in a state that requires a minimum coverage limit of 25/50/25 for liability insurance, a basic liability policy would cover the following: